What do baby shoes have to do with fundraising?

 So bring me to the scene.
 Help me feel what the person who needs my help is feeling.
 Trigger my empathy if you want me to act.

-A brilliant example.
+Baby shoes: a brilliant example.

 My daughter is reading Hemingway in school now.
 That reminded me of this powerful short story Hemingway wrote on a dare: